saldinbeganovic/AddMe/README.md

 Description: Addme project is a clone of Instagram.

-Features: -You can like, comment and post photos.
+Features: You can like, comment and post photos, /n
           -Login feature using Google and Facebook API.
           -Creating post and sharing them.
           -You can follow other people and they can follow you.
           -Explore page if you dont follow anyone or suggested post on home page.
           -Editing your profile and bio...

- Markup : 1.
-A numbered list
-              1. A nested numbered list
-              2. Which is numbered
-          2. Which is numbered